Ryan-BTC/SuperTrend-Strategy/README.md

 # SuperTrend strategy using Backtrader

-This project is a Python-based trading bot that uses the Backtrader library for backtesting SuperTrend Strategy.
+This project is a Python-based project that uses the Backtrader library for backtesting SuperTrend Strategy.

 ## Features
 - Backtesting trading strategies
-- Real-time market analysis
+- Indicators:
+  - Currently, SuperTrend.
-- Indicators currently SuperTrend.
-More to come
+  - More to come...